1.

 Due to the efforts of Miharu’s

-CIR, Miharu is the home of the ONLY true English Immersion
+CIR, Miharu was home to the first English Immersion

 Pre-school in Fukushima